vinnyhorgan/pesto/docs/modules/animation.md

 ## Grid

-Grid objects are just a convenient way of getting frames from a sprite
+Grid objects are just a convenient way of getting frames from a sprite.

 ### Grid:getFrames